When is Black Mirror season 6 released on Netflix?

 Bandersnatch, the interactive standalone episode launched on the finish of 2018 too everybody abruptly, and confirmed us simply how far the Black Mirror rabbit gap can go.
-May there be one other monumental Black Mirror movie within the works?
-Or will or not it’s again to enterprise as normal for season 6?
+Might there be one other monumental Black Mirror movie within the works?
+Or will or not it’s again to enterprise as common for season 6?

-Right here’s every thing we learn about Black Mirror season 6 to this point…
+Right here’s all the pieces we find out about Black Mirror season 6 thus far…

 Has Black Mirror been renewed for season 6?